FARM TO SCHOOL PROGRAM

 We are committed to working closely with our farming partners to buy and serve local fruits and vegetables to our students with over 75 percent of our produce grown within the state of Florida.
 Our farming partners dedicate acres of their land to grow the products we require for the district’s nutrition program.
 In 2017, farmers in Ocala County grew over 12,000 watermelons just for the students of Duval County Public Schools.

-We also work locally with city farms to grow unique herbs and vegetables – such as okra, Japanese eggplant, dinosaur kale and cilantro – for our students to taste in our Discovery Kitchen presentations.
 Not only does this partnership continue the farm-to-table trend, it’s an opportunity to introduce kids to a wide variety of fresh, new foods and flavors, while also benefitting the farmers and the entire community.

 Through our ‘Get to Know the Grower’ program, we bring our local farmers into the classroom to educate students about food, nutrition, agriculture and environmental stewardship.
-Our goal is to familiarize children with healthy foods and introduce fruits and vegetables at an early age, as well as show how buying local is a great way to get fresh produce and connect with our community.
+Our goal is to familiarize children with healthy foods and introduce fruits and vegetables at an early age, as well as show how buying local food is a great way to get fresh produce and connect with our community.
 We want to empower children and their families to make more informed food choices to lead healthy, well-rounded lives.

 Benefits of Farm to School